MOBILIZING THE LATINO VOTE

-LCF is working to bring together Latino nonprofits, advocates, and youth to understand the importance of the 2020 elections through digital activations.
-LCF has planned a series of virtual events designed to mobilize the Latino vote!
-LCF has already partnered with institutions like UC Merced and Univision to ensure that our community is heard, especially among Latino students who make up the largest portion of the Latino electorate.
+LCF works to bring together Latino nonprofits, advocates, and youth to understand the importance of elections through activations.
+LCF has already partnered with institutions like UC Merced, Urbanist Collective and Univision to ensure that our community is heard, especially among Latino youth who make up the largest portion of the Latino electorate.

 Speaking Up for Latino Voter Participation

-Throughout the 2020 election LCF elevated the stories of everyday Latinos who are closely watching the presidential race and other important ballot initiatives, races, etc. It’s time for our community to be heard!
+Throughout every single election, LCF elevates the stories of everyday Latinos who are closely watching the important ballot initiatives, races, etc. It’s time for our community to be heard!

 Raising Investments for Latino Nonprofits

 LCF continues to spearhead efforts to increase resources to Latino-led organizations who are working to mobilize the Latino vote.
 Read about the groups we are investing in!